betheden/greek-grammar/content/case.rst

 Third declension nouns have stems that end in a consonant or the vowels (ι, υ, ευ).
 They are made up of all three genders.
 See `Third Declension <https://ugg.readthedocs.io/en/latest/paradigms.html#third-declension>`_ .

-Adjectives and pronouns agree in gender with the noun they are modifying (or to which they are referring).
-See `Adjective_paradigm <https://ugg.readthedocs.io/en/latest/paradigms.html#adjectives>`_  or
+Adjectives and pronouns agree in case and number with the noun they are modifying (or to which they are referring).
+Sometimes, the changes may be more significant.  [for example the first person singular pronoun  **ἐγώ** in the nominative case changes to **μου** when it is in the genitive case]   See `Adjective_paradigm <https://ugg.readthedocs.io/en/latest/paradigms.html#adjectives>`_  or
 `Pronoun_paradigm <https://ugg.readthedocs.io/en/latest/paradigms.html#pronouns>`_ .

 Order of Words